 Warmers come in different voltages such as 120V, 208V, and 240V, and they are made in different lengths.
-Always have the correct voltage on the unit!
-If you don’t, severe damage to the unit can result.
+Always remember that it’s crucial to have the correct voltage on the unit, because severe damage can happen when the unit is introduced to the wrong voltage.
 There are two types of elements in most overhead warmers.

 1. Cal-rod (metal) type

 These elements vary in wattage and length.
 When replacing an element, it is helpful to provide the following information to ensure you get the correct element.

 2. Model Number

 This information can be found on the name tag that is attached to the warmer.